Developer Guide

 This is done mainly for three reasons:

-• Simplifies loading data from Storage as we do not need to ensure contents of data in one object has is referencing the same object as another.
+Storageas we do not need to ensure contents of data in one object has is referencing the same object as another. - Reduces the possibility of an unobserved mutation as data in

 As such, if the codebase is to be extended to store additional classes within Model, it is recommended to implement them in an immutable manner unless there’s good reason not to do so.